 The Live 400BT have a sub-par soundstage.
 Due to their on-ear design, the drivers don't have enough distance to activate the resonances of the pinna (outer ear) like a loudspeaker, and that shows in the inadequate PRTF accuracy and size values.
 Also, they don't show a notch in the 10kHz region, further indicating that their soundstage will be perceived to be small and located inside the listener's head as opposed to in front of it.

 The noise isolation of the JBL Live 400BT is sub-par.
 These headphones don't have ANC and their small on-ear cups do not block a lot of low-frequency noise.
 This means they won't isolate in the bass range much, and will let in the low rumbling sounds of an airplane or bus engine.
 In the mid-range, important for blocking speech, they isolate by 14dB, which is decent.
-In the treble range, occupied by sharp sounds like S and Ts, they reduce outside noise by 21dB, which is decent.
+In the treble range, occupied by sharp sounds like S and Ts, they reduce outside noise by about 38dB, which is decent.
 If you need a bit more isolation for your commute, then check out the Live 650BTNC or E65BTNC instead.

 These headphones have a good leakage performance.
 The significant portion of their leakage is spread from 400Hz to 4kHz, which is a relatively broad range and will mostly consist of speech, leads, and cymbals.
 The overall level of the leakage is not very loud, either.
 With the music at 100dB SPL, the leakage at 1 foot away will average around 32dB SPL and peaks at 44dB SPL, which is under the noise floor of most offices.